Market & comparison education

 What to do next

-For "What to check when private progress tracking shapes your app decision", choose one low-pressure action: set one cue that already exists in the day.
-Use the related Orena guide for "What to check when private progress tracking shapes your app decision" when you want app support for that action.
-The useful signal for "What to check when private progress tracking shapes your app decision" is whether the reader can check whether reminders reduce friction or add pressure with less uncertainty.
+For "Buyer criteria: private progress tracking", choose one low-pressure action: set one cue that already exists in the day.
+Use the related Orena guide for "Buyer criteria: private progress tracking" when you want app support for that action.
+The useful signal for "Buyer criteria: private progress tracking" is whether the reader can check whether reminders reduce friction or add pressure with less uncertainty.

 Evidence boundary